Vaibhav-afk/Vaibhav-afk/README.md

 🚀 &nbsp;I'm beginner, passionate about learning new things.\
 🎓 &nbsp;pursuing B. Tech in computer science at Amity University.\
 🔍 &nbsp;Currently into android & web development and practicing problems.\
-🤝 &nbsp;Ask for open source opportunities or working alongside a project if any.\
+🤝 &nbsp;Ask for open source opportunities or working alongside a project if any.😅

 <img align="right" alt="GIF" src="pics/code.gif?raw=true" width="300" height="200" />